cratekube/cratekube/docs/RolesAndResponsibilities.md

 ## Contributor

-A contributor is anyone who contributes code or documentation to the CrateKube project.
-Effectively, anyone who submits a pull request.
+A contributor is anyone who contributes code or documentation to the CrateKube project--anyone who submits a pull request.

 ### Responsibilities